 Background and Filing of the Lawsuit against Al Pacha

 Al Pacha made his false accusations three weeks after he failed to persuade me to decline my prospective position at the client University of Michigan.
 Interestingly, he made his first accusation (lower portion of page 20 in my complaint) within six hours of Law Enforcement serving the Personal Protection Order I requested against María Viggers, my father's 2nd wife.
-Harasser María Viggers actually had been pressing for months the University of Michigan to identify who was my direct employer.
+For months, harasser María Viggers insisted the University of Michigan to identify who my direct employer was.
 Whether or not the University eventually facilitated that information to María Viggers is still unknown.
-I suspect they did, for that coincidence in the timing of the events is quite bizarre.
+My conjecture is that the University did (for the six-hour gap between the servicing of the PPO and Pacha's false accusations is too much of a random coincidence) or the University made arrangements with Al Pacha as an oblique way get rid of harasser María Viggers.

-Some Michigan judges have juicy links to the University of Michigan.
+Some Michigan judges have, and others crave, lucrative links to the University of Michigan.
 Even "fact-finder" Carol Kuhnke used to post on facebook her delusional belief that she was working at the University of Michigan (pages 50-54 of my motion in MCOA #332481).
-Carol Kuhnke's delusion illustrates how some Michigan judges drool for a bone from the University of Michigan.
-That helps explaining the judicial systematic reluctance to address the University's instances of discovery fraud.
+The extent of Carol Kuhnke's delusion illustrates how some Michigan judges drool for a bone from the University of Michigan.
+That helps explaining the judicial systematic refusal to remedy the University's discovery fraud.
 Notwithstanding the University's dishonesty, Al Pacha remains liable for his defamatory and disproved statements, which to this date he staunchly refuses to retract.

 Judge Carol Kuhnke's Obstacles to Discovery

-Taking the deposition of Al Pacha was my priority.
-However, corrupt Carol Kuhnke prevented me from taking his deposition.
-Only in mid April I was permitted to take Al Pacha's deposition because rotten Kuhnke put obstacles for that deposition to happen.
-For instance, at the hearing on February 24, 2016, this judge ordered me to produce my tax filings since year 2009 as a condition to be able to take Al Pacha's deposition.
-Nevertheless, the tax filings are entirely irrelevant to the fraudulent representations that Al Pacha made about me.
+I sought to take the deposition of Al Pacha as soon as possible, but only in mid April I was permitted to do so because rotten Kuhnke put vexatious obstacles.
+Case in point: on February 24, 2016, this judge ordered me to produce my tax filings since year 2009 as a condition to be able to take Al Pacha's deposition notwithstanding that the tax filings are entirely irrelevant to Al Pacha's fraudulent representations about me.

-Carol Kuhnke took instructions from Al Pacha's attorney so that I would have to produce all the evidence I had before I could take Al Pacha's deposition.
-That approach defeats the purpose of depositions.
+Carol Kuhnke catered to Al Pacha's attorney, thereby defeating the purpose of the deposition.
 A testimony under oath is intended to ascertain what the witness knows about the events leading to the claims.
-By ordering me to first produce the evidence I had by then, Carol Kuhnke enabled Al Pacha and his lawyers know where to safely perjure with attorney-crafted responses.
+But by ordering me to first produce the evidence I had by then, Carol Kuhnke enabled Al Pacha and his lawyers know where to safely perjure via attorney-crafted responses as well as malingered amnesia at deposition.

 Miscarriage of Justice in the Form of Rulings on Summary Disposition